 There’s no doubt Hong Kong is one of Asia’s top destinations to visit.
 With deeply rooted Chinese traditions fused with influences from former British rule, Hong Kong is vibrant, bustling and cosmopolitan.
 So much so, that it is well-known as the place where “East meets West.”
 From the chaotic streets of Kowloon to the luxurious hotels and financial hub of Hong Kong Central, Hong Kong is one destination that you simply shouldn’t skip.

-Even though Hong Kong is considered to be much more expensive than other Asian destinations, like Taiwan or Japan, the city remains a mecca for shopaholics, culture vultures, foodies and even outdoor enthusiasts.
+Although Hong Kong is usually considered to be much more expensive than other Asian destinations, like Taiwan or Japan, the city remains a mecca for shopaholics, culture vultures, foodies and even outdoor enthusiasts.
 Best of all, Hong Kong is so compact and easy to navigate that you would have no problem doing all of our favorite things in just 4 days.

 For an unmissable Hong Kong experience, check out our top 10 things to do in the city, below.